Romathonat/vulgaireDevEntries/eightQueensPuzzle/eightQueens.md

 You have a chessboard of 8*8 square.
 You have 8 queens.
 Your goal is to place the 8 queens on the board, without any of them threatening another one.
 A queen is threaten if she is on the same row, or the same column, or the same diagonal of another queen (like in the rules of chess).

 # Solutions
-A brute-force approach may take too much time here, because we have $$\binom{8}{64}$$ possibilities.
+A brute-force approach may take too much time here, because we have 8 among 64 possibilities.
 The interesting thing about this problem is that you have different approaches to solve it (check on [Wikipedia](https://en.wikipedia.org/wiki/Eight_queens_puzzle)): brute-force, dynamic programming, genetic algorithms...

 An interesting (and simple) approach is the 'iterative repair'.
 The idea is to place a queen on each row, with a random position on this row.
 Then, we find the queen the more threaten, and we change her location on the same row : it is the **repair** operation.
 Here, I chose a new random position on the row, but selecting the position with the less conflict should be a very efficient heuristic (I kept it simple here).